 Did you know that the leftover footage of them driving through the New Hampshire countryside at the beginning of “On Golden Pond” was later used for the opening credits on the sitcom Newhart?

-The cabin is reportedly a vacation rental on Squam Lake today.
+The cabin is reportedly a vacation rental on Squam Lake today, but I’ve been unable to find the listing for it.